 So, I’ll be out of reach, helping with the monitoring of this ancient species, recording species, gathering work material about reintroduction conservation, citizen science, wildlife ethics, and so much more.

 Stay tuned: when transiting between places over there, I might be able to sneak in on EwA’s social media and share a few pics 📸 of this wonderful far away and remote land!
-And when I can, I will also add some live records of the species I encounter (& observe) in EwA’s Biodiversity Projects.
+And when I can, I will also add some live records of the species I encounter (& observe) in EwA in Mongolia Biodiversity Project.

 → Foundation for the Preservation and Protection of the Przewalski Horse —Today, Przewalski horses prosper in Hustai National Park.
 They display their natural group-behavior, stand the harsh winters, protect their young from wolves and produce offspring.
 Once this viable population was secured, the current programme’s activities are concentrated on the park’s protection and to help ascertain a novel and durable relationship between man and the Przewalski horse.